General meaning

 The exchanges focus on financial commitments to clarify or secure.

-On the financial level, Birds combined with Ring evoke discussions about credit, lease, subscription, insurance, or any form of commitment that impacts the budget.
+On the financial level, Birds combined with the Ring evoke discussions about credit, lease, subscription, insurance, or any form of commitment that impacts the budget.
 Information is exchanged, clauses are reviewed, guarantees are requested, and there is hesitation to sign or renew.
-This combination may indicate negotiations around a loan to finance a recent project, a phone or energy contract to renegotiate, or a shared financial commitment in a couple.
-The essence of Rider indicates that the final decision will lead to a concrete movement of finances, while Child reminds that it often involves supporting the beginning of something: a new installation, a first business, a still young project.
+This combination may indicate negotiations around a loan to finance a recent project, a phone or energy contract to renegotiate, or a shared financial commitment within a couple.
+The essence of the Rider indicates that the final decision will lead to a concrete movement of finances, while the Child reminds us that it often involves supporting the beginning of something: a new installation, a first business, or a still young project.

 Health and energy